the-commons-project/jupyterhealth-exchange/README.md

 # JupyterHealth Exchange
 JupyterHealth Exchange is a Django web application that facilitates the sharing of user-consented medical data with authorized consumers through a web UI, REST and FHIR APIs.

-In the context of JupyterHealth, data producers are typically study participants (FHIR *Patients*) using the [CommonHealth Android App](https://play.google.com/store/apps/details?id=org.thecommonsproject.android.phr) and data consumers are typically researchers (FHIR *Practitioners*).
+In the context of JupyterHealth, data producers are typically study participants (FHIR *Patients*) using the [CommonHealth Android App](https://play.google.com/store/apps/details?id=org.thecommonsproject.android.phr) linked to personal devices (eg Glucose Monitors) and data consumers are typically researchers (FHIR *Practitioners*).

 <img src="doc/jupyterhealth-exchange-overview.jpg" width="800">